MATR

 Development of the idea

-To tackle this work, I decided to start with what is closest to me: my parents.
-In fact, I interviewed both of them (separately) about my mother’s miscarriage, recording and transcribing both interviews entirely.
-This material is indeed personal, but in my opinion quite indispensable to delve into such a subject.
+To tackle this work, I decided to start with what is closest to me: my parents, interviewing both of them (separately) about my mother’s miscarriage - recording and transcribing both interviews entirely.

 On a physical level, my research is based on improvisations from concrete images: photographs, memories from the past, paintings, images born from emotions or images inspired by concepts that I discovered and went through while reading some of the books mentioned above.